-Attorneys shall remain seated throughout most of the online regional competition but have the option of standing if they choose while giving opening statements and closing arguments.
+\\Attorneys shall remain seated throughout most of the online regional competition but have the option of standing if they choose while giving opening statements and closing arguments.\\

 Rule 4.8.a.
-At Regionals, attorneys are to remain seated when conducting direct and cross-examinations (as is the accepted courtroom procedure in North Carolina.
+At Regionals, attorneys are to remain seated when conducting direct and cross-examinations (as is the accepted courtroom procedure in North Carolina), unless given permission by the judge to approach the witness, the bench, or the jury.